1 Timothy 2:12: Use

 The verse was widely used to oppose all education for women, and all teaching by women, during the Renaissance and early modern period in Europe.
 It was cited frequently by those who wished to condemn women or believed them inferior to men.
 Ambrosiaster and 1 Timothy 2:12 were cited by John Knox in The First Blast of the Trumpet Against the Monstruous Regiment of Women, a 1558 book attacking the idea of rule by queens and women in leadership on biblical grounds.

-Martin Luther wrote that "man" in this verse specifically refers to a husband, meaning that wives should never appear wiser or more knowledgable than their husbands, neither in public nor at home.
+Martin Luther wrote that "man" in this verse specifically refers to a husband, meaning that wives should never appear wiser or more knowledgeable than their husbands, neither in public nor at home.
 Luther contends that, because of this verse and nearby verses in 1 Timothy, women should not speak or teach in public and must remain completely quiet in church, writing "where there is a man, there no woman should teach or have authority."
 On this basis, parts of Lutheranism today do not allow women into church leadership.

 Female theologians faced a dilemma in staying true to this scripture while acting as teachers.
 Teresa of Ávila wrote that women must teach through their actions because they were both prohibited from and incapable of teaching with words.
 Though she did produce theological writing, she was careful to efface herself as foolish and weak.

 During the 1637 trial of Anne Hutchinson for illegal theological teaching, magistrate John Winthrop (who was both Hutchinson's accuser and the judge in her trial) admonished Hutchinson with 1 Timothy 2:12, demanding her silence because he felt she was too outspoken in defending herself.